Soley-Man/knapsack-simulated-annealing/README.md

 # Learning Simulated Annealing by solving the Knapsack Problem
 This project is an introductory exercise to simulated annealing.
-To learn the basic structure of this type of algorithms I coded a SA algorithm from scratch to solve the 0/1 knapsack problem.
+To learn the basic structure of this type of algorithm I coded one from scratch to solve the 0/1 knapsack problem.

 ## The Knapsack Problem
 Every item in the problem has a value, weight, and volume.
 An item's value can range from 1$ to 5$, its weight from 1kg to 7kg, and its volume from 1L to 6L, all with incremental steps of 1 unit.
 The knapsack can only carry 16kg and has a capacity of 13L.